-Every home should be fitted with a carbon monoxide alarm.
-Carbon monoxide detectors can save your life, as they will sound before any carbon monoxide in your home reaches a dangerous level.
+Every home should be fitted with at least one carbon monoxide alarm.
+Carbon monoxide detectors could save your life as they’re designed to sound an alarm before carbon monoxide levels in your home reach dangerous concentrations.

-If the alarm on your CO detector sounds, you should turn off any gas appliances, leave your home immediately and contact an engineer.
+If the alarm on your carbon monoxide detector sounds, turn off any gas appliances, leave your home immediately and contact an engineer.

 A carbon monoxide monitor is cheap to buy and easy to install, and you may even be able to get a free carbon monoxide detector from your gas supplier.

-Looking just like a smoke alarm, these small devices cost between £15 and £35 from most reputable DIY stores.
+These small devices look similar to a smoke alarm, and cost between £15 and £35 from most reputable DIY stores.

 Make sure you get an audible alarm rather than those that give visible warnings, or 'black spot' alarms, as you are most at risk from carbon monoxide poisoning while you sleep.

-When you install your alarm, make sure you put it in a central location like the hallway, place it at head height, and make sure it is at least a meter from any appliances.
+When you install your alarm, make sure you put it in a central location like the hallway, place it at head height, and make sure it’s at least a metre from any appliances.

 The golden rule, as with smoke alarms, is to test it regularly and replace the batteries at least once a year, or when the low battery alarm sounds.

-Prevention is always better than the cure, and the key to preventing carbon monoxide is regular maintenance of your appliances.
-First, check your appliances for the Gas Safe Register's telltale signs:
+The key to preventing carbon monoxide is regular maintenance of your appliances.
+First, check your appliances for the Gas Safe Register's tell-tale signs:

-- Your cooker flames should be crisp and blue, not yellow or orange
+Your cooker flames should be strong and blue, not weak and yellow or orange.

 If you notice any of these signs on your boiler or oven, turn it off immediately and call in an accredited engineer.

-You should also make sure your boiler and gas appliances are regularly maintained by a Gas Safe Registered engineer.
+You should also make sure your boiler and gas appliances are regularly maintained (at least on an annual basis) by a Gas Safe Registered engineer.
 The Gas Safe Register, previously known as CORGI, is the UK's gas safety body.

 Just look out for the Gas Safe Register logo — a yellow triangle — on your engineer's registration card.
 If you're in any doubt, check on the Gas Safe Register website or call 0800 408 5500.

-The same applies when you're having appliances installed in your home.
-Always make sure your installer is Gas Safe Registered accredited, and if you’re having any solid-fuel appliances installed look for HETAS accreditation.
+The same principle applies when you're having appliances installed in your home.
+Always make sure your installer is Gas Safe Registered-accredited or look for HETAS accreditation if you’re having any sold-fuel appliances installed or serviced.